-Also note that Pumpkin Carver Pro on Nook has done better than on any of the other platforms.
+Also note that Pumpkin Carver Pro on Nook (a now-closed app store) has done better than on any of the other platforms.
 I would welcome a change on Google Play, but for now the free app is the stronger performer there by far.
 I still release both versions to most platforms, but put less attention to poorly performing platforms.

 Hopefully I’ll have positive information to report here after October.
 Also, if you have any related experiences or suggestions, share them with us!